samiuygur/useful-resources/README.md

 # USEFUL FRONTEND RESOURCES
-A bunch of useful frontend resources
+A bunch of useful frontend resources and best practices

 # JS LIBRARIES